BawksLinux/BawksLinux/README.md

 On February 6th, 2015, the developer of CrunchBang (Philip Newborough) announced that he was discontinuing Crunchbang... this left many users in disbelief - for me, the idea of leaving CrunchBang was equivilant to leaving Linux completely.

 ## "The End" (Part II)
-Fortunately, it seems that I was not alone in this panic, and people began efdforts to keep CrunchBang alive - most notable (to me) have been [BunsenLabs](https://www.bunsenlabs.org) and
+Fortunately, it seems that I was not alone in this panic, and people began efforts to keep CrunchBang alive - most notable (to me) have been [BunsenLabs](https://www.bunsenlabs.org) and